 “At Perkins, the therapists and nurses and teachers all work really closely to get a really good picture of the kids here.
 I work with the most amazing and dedicated people.
 Everyone’s here because they love their jobs and they love the kids.”

 “After serving as an awake overnight staffer and assistant houseparent, I became coordinator.
 As a team, we help our students deal with day-to- day challenges.
 For me, the reward is seeing them so proud of themselves.
 That really says it all.”

 What I do: Coordinator of the Grousbeck Student Technology Center HuyenTran Vo shares her passion for engaging every Perkins student.

 Martha Majors has taught at Perkins for 45 years.

 What I do: Teaching Assistant Sydney Hopen shares the joy of seeing students succeed each day.

-At Perkins, we are always in search of energetic and talented individuals committed to helping children and adults who are blind, deafblind or visually impaired, including those with additional disabilities.
+We are always in search of energetic and talented individuals committed to helping children and adults who are blind, deafblind or visually impaired, including those with additional disabilities.

 If you have questions or would like additional information about our careers please contact Recruiter@Perkins.org or call 617-972-7210.